lra/mackup/INSTALL.md

 There are 3 ways to run mackup

-1. Install it with Homebrew and run it (OSX only)
+1. Install it with Homebrew (OSX only)
-1. Download it, install it with python setuptools and run it (OSX and GNU/Linux)
+1. Install it with PIP (OSX and GNU/Linux)
 1. Download it, and run it without installing it (OSX and GNU/Linux)

 ## Install